EPCCed/eidf-docs/docs/safe-haven-services/open-ondemand/portal.md

 ### 'Clusters' menu

-The 'Clusters' menu allows you to start an SSH session with a back-end (or cluster) to which you have access.
+The 'Clusters' menu allows you to start an SSH session with a back-end (cluster) to which you have access.

+!!!
+Note

+    If you see and 'Open OnDemand host Shell Access' menu item, then you can log into the Open OnDemand host.
+This is supported for users who have access to back-ends where user home directories are not mounted across both the Open OnDemand host and those back-ends.

-Select a back-end-specific menu item to open a new browser tab with an SSH session for that back-end.
+Select a back-end-specific menu item to open a new browser tab with an SSH session for a specific back-end, or the Open OnDemand host (if applicable).

 When prompted, enter your project username and password.
 These are the same username and password that you used when logging into your safe haven host.